zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 - *filegen* creates an input file for monitoring from coordinates automaticly
 - *coomaker* creates a GeoEasy format input file for monitoring using manual targeting
 - *blindorientation* searches for a prism from a known station and calculates orientation angle
-- *freestation* calculates station coordinates and orientation using GNU gama
+- *freestation* calculates station coordinates and orientation using GNU gama, approximate station coordinates must be given
+- *anystation* calculates station coordinates and orientation using GNU gama, no approximate coordinates are necessary, the total station must have power search function
 - *robot* makes automatic observation using a file from FileMaker or FileGen (obsolate use robotplus instead)
-- *robotplus* complex monitoring application using FileGen, Blindorientation, FreeStation and Robot
+- *robotplus* complex monitoring application using FileGen, Blindorientation, FreeStation, AnyStation and Robot

 FileMaker
 =========